claude-code

 Can AI Test Itself? — From Claude Code's Zero Tests to Self-Testing Agents

-Claude Code: 512K lines of TypeScript, 64K lines of production code, zero tests.
-But the more interesting question isn't why Anthropic skipped tests — it's why they didn't use their own AI coding tool to write them.
-Static analysis, MITM proxies, cross-model testing, and the philosophical trap of asking the same brain to write the exam and grade it.
+Claude Code has 512K lines of TypeScript, 64K lines of production code, and zero tests.
+The sharper question is not why Anthropic skipped tests, but why it did not use its own AI coding tool to write them.
+Can the same brain write and grade the exam?

 What That xkcd Chart Didn't Tell You — Is It Worth Automating in the AI Era?